forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Trade in Territory
-> Unfinished and in work.
->
-> Considerations on territorial changes in a structured way.
+'Considerations on territorial changes in a structured way.'

+> Unfinished and in consideration/work.

 Until the 19th century, land changing ownership by deals between countries or regions/cities buying themselves out from larger empires was practiced and accepted.